 Brewers Association Craft Beer Wholesaler of the Year

-The Brewers Association (BA) seeks nominations for the annual Craft Beer Wholesaler of the Year Award.
-The award recognizes an American beer distributor who goes above and beyond in their efforts to actively market, sell and promote beer from small and independent brewers.
+The Brewers Association (BA) formerly presented the Craft Beer Wholesaler of the Year Award.
+The award recognized an American beer distributor who went above and beyond in their efforts to actively market, sell, and promote beer from small and independent brewers.

 Elite Brands of Colorado – Denver, CO

 Odom Corporation – Coeur d’Alene, ID

 From 2007 through 2014, the Brewers Association partnered with the National Beer Wholesalers Association to present the Craft Beer Distributor of the Year Award, Achievement Award and Recognition Award.
 The history of those award recipients is below:

 Winner – J.J.
 Taylor Distributing Florida, Inc. – FL

 Achievement – Windy City Distributing, LLC – IL